theicfire/makefiletutorial/README.md

-A Great Vim Cheatsheet
+Makefile Tutorial by Example
 ========

-This is a two page website that has index.html and advanced.html.
-The two are created from markdown files in `index.html` and `advanced.html`.
+This is a single page website that has index.html, which is created by the file `index.md`.

 Pull requests are welcome!